 If you find the stem isn’t pushing down into the hole, you can shave just a little bit off with a knife.
 Shave a little, try again, and repeat.

-Everything should dry, and your wooden pumpkin decor is ready to display proudly!
+Everything should dry, and your DIY wooden pumpkin is ready to display proudly!
+I hope you made several.

 Note: If your stems are slipping into the hole because the hole is too large, you can lay the block on its side and prop up the stem horizontally as it dries.
 Make sure to use enough glue around the stem and you should be fine.